gov-cy/staging-govcy-design-system-docs/src/styles/images.md

 Avoid images that contain text, especially PNGs and JPGs because the text becomes unreadable when the user zooms in.
 If the image does contain text, use SVG because it remains readable when the user zooms in.
 The alt text should be the same as the text displayed in the image.

 ## Accessibility
-Be sure to follow the instructions
+Make sure you follow the instructions:
 - on use of [alt](#alt-text)
 - on use of [images that contain text](#images-that-contain-text)